 Images are a massive part of the Internet.
 On the median web page, images account for 51% of the bytes loaded, so any improvement made to their speed or their size has a significant impact on performance.

-Today, we are excited to announce Cloudflare’s Image Optimization Testing Tool.
+Today, we are excited to announce Cloudflare’s Image Optimization Testing Tool (as of JUL 2023, this tool is no longer available).
 Simply enter your website’s URL, and we’ll run a series of automated tests to determine if there are any possible improvements you could make in delivering optimal images to visitors.

 How users experience speed